Animal Carcass Regulations in Alabama

 ## Animal Carcass Regulations in Wisconsin

-In Wisconsin, dead animal carcasses need to be removed in Within 24 hours (Apr–Nov) and 48 hours (Dec–Mar)
+In Wisconsin, dead animal carcasses must be removed within 24 hours (Apr–Nov) or 48 hours (Dec–Mar).

 ## Animal Carcass Regulations in Wyoming